yoruwitch/nodejs-curso1/readme.md

 # Study Repository for Alura Node.js Course 📚

 Welcome to my study repository!
-This repository contains all the materials and exercises from the Node.js course I am following on Alura. 🚀
+This repository contains all the materials and exercises from the second Node.js course I am following on Alura. 🚀

 ## About the Course 📝

 This course is designed to teach the fundamentals of Node.js, including:

--   Setting up a Node.js environment 🛠️
+In this course, I'll be diving into:

--   Understanding asynchronous programming ⏳
+- 🔍 **Searches**: I'll learn how to add search features to my API so users can find what they need.
--   Building RESTful APIs 🌐
+- 🔎 **Filters**: I'll see how to add filters to my API endpoints to help users narrow down their search results.
--   Working with databases 🗄️
+- 📄 **Pagination**: I'll find out how to break down large sets of data into smaller pages for easier handling.
--   And much more!
+- ⚠️ **Error Handling**: I'll get tips on handling errors in my API to make things smoother for users and easier to debug.

 ## Repository Structure 📂